ivelin/zk0/.kilocode/memory-bank/modes/code-mode.md

 Code mode focuses on writing, modifying, and refactoring code.
 Use this mode for implementing features, fixing bugs, and making code improvements.

 ## Project Constraints (MANDATORY)
-- Work ONLY under `~/zk0/flower/examples/quickstart-smolvla`
+- Work ONLY within the local project repository root directory
 - No changes to sibling or parent directories
 - Use conda environment "zk0"
 - Focus on SmolVLA model and SO-100 real-world datasets